Climate change to bring more intense storms across Europe

-Category: Environment Hits: 5Investigating how climate affects intense rainstorms across Europe, climate experts have shown there will be a significant future increase in the occurrence of slow-moving intense rainstorms.
+Category: Environment Hits: 6Investigating how climate affects intense rainstorms across Europe, climate experts have shown there will be a significant future increase in the occurrence of slow-moving intense rainstorms.
 The scientists estimate that these slow-moving storms may be 14 times more frequent across land by the end of the century.
 It is these slow-moving storms that have the potential for very high precipitation accumulations, with devastating impacts, as we saw in Germany and Belgium.

 Read more https://www.sciencedaily.com/releases/2021/07/210716150752.htm